 Achieving natural-looking double eyelids is down to the height and shape of the double eyelid crease, which should be compatible with your eyes - your surgeon should be able to advise you accordingly on this.

 How long will you take to recover after double eyelid surgery?

-The recovery period for the stitch method is very short and varies from 2 - 10 days, depending on the amount of swelling which differs between people.
+The recovery period for the stitch method is very short and varies from two to ten days, depending on the amount of swelling which differs between people.
 There should hardly be any bruising.

 The recovery for the cutting method is longer.
-The wound heals in 5 days, which is when the sutures are removed.
+The wound heals in five days, which is when the sutures are removed.

-The bruising will dissipate after 7 - 10 days, and any swelling will largely resolve after 2 to 3 weeks.
+The bruising will dissipate after seven to ten days, and any swelling will largely resolve after two to three weeks.

-I warn my patients too that their double eyelids after a cutting method will "appear high" initially as compared to the stitch method, but will become natural-looking after 1 - 2 months.
+I warn my patients too that their double eyelids after a cutting method will "appear high" initially as compared to the stitch method, but will become natural-looking after one to two months.

 What if you are not satisfied with the results after double eyelid surgery?

 This depends on which part of your double eyelids post-surgery that you aren't happy about.

-The good news is that it's often possible to adjust the shape and the height without needing to go through the full surgery again.
+The good news is that it is often possible to adjust the shape and the height without needing to go through the full surgery again.

 However, don’t rush in to adjust it too early, as a large part of the initial look will be due to swelling.
 Adjusting it too early will often make things worse.

-A good yardstick is to allow 2 - 4 weeks after the stitching method, and 3 - 4 months after the cutting method before deciding on adjustments.
+A good yardstick is to allow two to four weeks after the stitching method, and three to four months after the cutting method before deciding on adjustments.